kee-reel/LATEST/README.md

 * All input parameters is passed via standard input
 * Result is received in specific format via standard output
+* Teacher provides task solution only in one language
+* Standard output of all students' solutions will be compared against teacher's solution

 This is example of program for this testing system: